 When next in China House, whilst enjoying the delicious fare and cakes, do take sometime to go upstairs for a modern and eclectic collection of art.
 Again, largely focused on Malaysian artists, the collection changes quite often.
 The children enjoyed this gallery most as they had their fill of cakes and were able to spend a quiet few minutes here!

 Yahong Art Gallery

 Yahong Gallery is located at scenic Batu Ferringhi, Penang.
 The gallery upstairs houses some of the early paintings by the famous Chuah Thean Teng, the father of Batik painting.
 I am personally a great fan of Chuah’s works (and so are private collectors and museums throughout the world!).
 His works have greatly influenced later generations of batik artists but sadly, over my budget.
-However, Chuah’s three sons carried have carried on his legacy of batik paintings and also use some of his techniques.
+However, Chuah’s three sons have carried on his legacy of batik paintings and also use some of his techniques.
 This is definitely an opportunity to grab a batik art work at a more reasonable price.
 The gallery is divided into four areas: the Art Gallery, Handicrafts, Batik and Jewellery & Antiques centres.

 I can’t say that I was very successful in my quest to go art hunting with the kids.
-I had to bribe them to a few times with treats and had to put up with a million ‘are we done yet?’
+I had to bribe them to go a few times with treats and had to put up with a million ‘are we done yet?’.
 I have since learnt more about how to introduce fine art to kids and tips on how to enjoy the experience together.
 Hopefully we will go better prepared next time!